thewca/wca-regulations/wca-guidelines.md

 ## <article-12><incidents><incidents> Article 12: Notation

-- 12c2+) When counting the moves in case of a misalignment at the end of a solve, x and y are considered separately.
+- 12c2+) [ADDITION] When counting the moves in case of a misalignment at the end of a solve, x and y are considered separately.
 Example: (5,1) is considered one misalignment, (5,5) is considered two misalignments.

 ## <article-A><speedsolving><speedsolving> Article A: Speed Solving